Racketship01/Vue-Masterclass/README.md

     - ![](./images/formProb.png)
     - form submission has something to do with rendering in the actual vue component, as we in the test util we mount component in isolation outside of the browser and vue test does not attach DOM nodes to the document by default
     - Solution
-      - attachTo --hunch: force the component to simulate the mounting of it to an actual element in a simulated document and simulated browser environment --hunch: attaching mounted component to a simulated browser document
+      - attachTo --hint: force the test to simulate the mounting of it to an actual element in a simulated document and simulated browser environment --hint: attaching mounted component to a simulated browser document

 - REVIEW:
   - ![](./images/sec16.png)